By Andrew Makar

 Microsoft Project 2010 Ribbon navigation (Click the image to enlarge.)

 I also like Microsoft Project 2010’s overall usability.
 Using the zoom slider, inserting columns, and selecting more commands from the context-sensitive menus were welcome features.
-In previous versions of Microsoft Project, team members often had questions about how to zoom in and out of the time scale; it’s a much more intuitive process in Microsoft Project 2010, which always helps the learning curve.
+In previous versions of Microsoft Project, team members often had questions about how to zoom in and out of the time scale; it’s a much more intuitive process in Microsoft Project 2010, which always helps the learning curve.2: Improved resource planningOne reason resource leveling can be such a pain in previous versions of Microsoft Project is because of the lack of visibility into resource conflicts.
+In previous versions of Microsoft Project, you could identify resource overallocations, but you had to switch to a different view to resolve the overallocation.

 Microsoft Project 2010 introduces the Team Planner View (Figure B), which allows you to view team assignments and modify and move the tasks on a team member basis.
 It’s nice to finally have a view that lets me manage overallocations and tasks with the assigned resources.